ANTHONY BARBA » Mr. Barba's Classroom

 Mr. Barba's Classroom

 Welcome to my classroom!
-I have served as an educator now for over 25 years and am honored to have your child in my classroom.
-Although my background is in mathematics education, I have served in many roles such as principal, counselor, instructional coach, and presently as our computer science teacher.
+I have served as an educator now for over 26 years and am honored to have your child in my classroom.
+Although my background is in mathematics education, I have served in many roles such as principal, counselor, instructional coach, and presently as our STEM technology teacher.
+I also serve as a board member for Computer Science Teachers of America (CSTA) in our local state chapter, which allows me to provide a number of career and scholarship information for students who find the STEM technology pathway a viable option for them.

-In addition to teaching computer science here at East Valley High School, I also am the head coach for our Red Devil's Esports program.
-Students are really excited about this new experience, and it is my goal to educate and train our eSports athletes in a variety of eSports career pathways.
+In addition to teaching STEM technology here at East Valley High School, I also am the head coach for our Red Devil's Esports program.
+Students are really excited about this new experience, and it is my goal to educate and train our eSports athletes in a variety of eSports career pathways and leadership skills.

 On this classroom page you will find links to my other pages such as Red Devil's Esports and resource specific information such as course syllabi, weekly learning spotlights, videos, photo albums and more.